 GLOBAL WELLNESS INSTITUTE WHITE PAPER SERIES

-The Global Wellness Institute (GWI) is working to create a better, healthier and less unjust world in the aftermath of the Coronavirus pandemic.
-This project is the foundation of the GWI’s movement: Resetting the World with Wellness, which establishes a new vision of the world with wellness at the core.
+The Global Wellness Institute (GWI) is working to create a better, healthier and less unjust world in the aftermath of the coronavirus pandemic.
+Created in collaboration with the Vatican, the White Paper Series is the foundation of the GWI’s movement: Resetting the World with Wellness, which establishes a new vision of the world with wellness at the core.

 2020 Compendium: Resetting the World with Wellness

 The 2020 Compendium of the GWI’s white paper series, “Resetting the World with Wellness,” explores how a holistic concept of wellness could transform human life, including our workplaces, built environment and mental wellbeing.
 Each of the eight white papers included in the Compendium considers ideas that have the potential to positively change our world in unprecedented ways.